 About The Book

-Putting it simply, this is a unique 16-page booklet that fuses the ingenuity the technological age demands with traditional word games, puzzles and math problems.
-It contains distinctive ideas such as a math section that focuses on financial literacy, saving money and teaching youth about the basics about the stock market.
+This is a unique 16-page booklet that fuses the ingenuity the technological age demands, with traditional word games, puzzles and math problems.
+It contains distinctive ideas such as a math section that focuses on financial literacy, saving money and teaching youth about stock market basics.
 There is also an art section in tribute to Viola Desmond who fought segregation laws in Nova Scotia in 1956.

-The booklet, much like the other products created by the author is socially relevant to issues affecting the African-Canadian community.
-It is inexpensive in order to make it accessible to everyone regardless of economic status.
-Small takes Tyrone D. Taborn’s statement in his essay in the Covenant with Black America in account where he states “Young blacks entering an information-based, technology-driven marketplace without the necessary technological skill sets will not only be unemployable, they will be irrelevant.”
-Small asserts that it is up to parents; educators and other members of the community to ensure their children are technologically relevant in the future.
+The booklet, much like the other products created by the Robert Small is socially relevant to issues affecting the African-Canadian community.
+Sold at just $2, Small kept the booklet inexpensive to make it accessible to everyone regardless of economic status.
+Small said a quote from Tyrone D. Taborn’s essay in the Covenant with Black America really stuck with him, “Young blacks entering an information-based, technology-driven marketplace without the necessary technological skill sets will not only be unemployable, they will be irrelevant.”
+Small believes it's up to parents, educators and other members of the community to ensure their children are technologically relevant in the future.

 About the Author